L1 Visa Denied?

 Specialized knowledge assessment

 If you are applying for an L1-A as a manager or supervisor you will be required to have a number of employees that you oversee.
 The visa regulations however do not specify the number of employees you need to supervise so this is again down to the interpretation of the officer assessing your petition.
-With increasing numbers of l1 visas being denied you should look to manage at least 5 employees.

 Another major reason an l1 visa is denied is when the wages proposed for the visa applicant are significantly more or less than the standards for that industry in the US.
 Employers should carefully assess the prevailing wages based on industry and state-specific location.